Zamiell/isaac-coding/README.md

 I don't have any experience setting up ZeroBrane with Luacheck, although [it does appear possible as of July 2017](https://github.com/pkulchenko/ZeroBraneStudio/issues/768).
 I can't imagine that it is that hard, but you are on your own here.

-ZeroBrane isn't for everyone.
-One problem with it is its extensibility - you may not be able to configure it to your liking.
-Lastly, you may feel more comfortable in using a general-purpose editor that is not completely dedicated to Lua, especially if you program other projects in other programming languages.
+While coding in ZeroBrane will definately make your life easier than coding in Notepad++, ZeroBrane may not be for everyone.
+It is not as extensible as the modern Chromium-based editors, if you care about that kind of thing.
+And more generally, you may feel more comfortable in using an editor that is not completely dedicated to Lua - especially if you regularly program in other programming languages.
 So if you don't want to use ZeroBrane, then let's talk about general-purpose editors.

 #### A History of the Best Text Editors